Douglasdale Park Overview

 Fish Creek Provincial Park

-5 minutes south, extensive natural area with river access
+5 minutes south, vast natural area with river access

 Sue Higgins Dog Park